 - x、y、z – The bending force coefficient, the relative value of the side clearance of the cutting edge and the pressing coefficient.

-From Table 1, the deformation of the upper carriage in Y direction is larger, and compared with Y direction, the deformation in X and Z directions can be ignored.
+The deformation in each direction at the start, middle, and end of shearing is compared and analyzed.
+As seen in Table 1, the deformation of the upper carriage in the Y direction is the largest, and the deformation in the X and Z directions can be considered negligible in comparison.

-The starting and ending positions of Y-direction deformation are approximately equal, and far less than the middle position.
+The starting and ending positions of the Y-direction deformation are approximately equal and much less than the middle position.
+During the shearing process, the deformation of the upper tool holder shows a concave trend.

 Table 1 Maximum equivalent stress and maximum deformation in X, Y and Z directions of upper tool holder

-The maximum equivalent stress in the middle and the maximum deformation in Y direction are shown in Fig. 2 and Fig. 3.
+Figures 2 and 3 display the maximum equivalent stress in the middle and the maximum deformation in the Y direction, respectively.

 Fig. 2 Maximum equivalent stress of upper tool carrier